Vocabulary: Looking for a Job

 Employer

-An employer is an organization or a person that hires people.
+An employer is an organisation or a person that hires people.

-After an employer reads your application form, CV and other documents you sent in, they may invite you for an interview.
-If so, you need to prepare to answer the interviewer’s questions about yourself, your work experience, education, your preferences related to work, etc.
+After an employer reads your application form, CV, and other documents you submitted, they may invite you to an interview.
+If so, you need to prepare to answer the interviewer’s questions about yourself, your work experience, your education, your work preferences, etc.

 Vocabulary: Looking for a Job